allenday/dataflow-genomics/giab-example/README.md

 Reference FASTA file could be retrieved from [Human Genome Resources at NCBI](https://www.ncbi.nlm.nih.gov/genome/guide/human/).
 Here is [link](ftp://ftp.ncbi.nlm.nih.gov/refseq/H_sapiens/annotation/GRCh38_latest/refseq_identifiers/GRCh38_latest_genomic.fna.gz) to GRCh38 latest genome reference.
 Reference size - 3.09 GB.
 Also, you must create reference index `.fai` file.
-For indexing could be used [SAM Tools utilities](http://samtools.sourceforge.net/)
+For indexing could be used [SAM Tools utilities](http://samtools.sourceforge.net/).
+If you are going to use [GATK Haplotaype Caller](https://gatk.broadinstitute.org/hc/en-us/articles/360037225632-HaplotypeCaller) there also should be reference sequence dictionary file (`.dict`).
+[Here](https://gatk.broadinstitute.org/hc/en-us/articles/360037068312-CreateSequenceDictionary-Picard-) you can find an example how to create it with a GATK command-line util.

 ### Data placement
 1. Data should be placed in your `SRC_BUCKET_NAME` GCS bucket.
 You could simply copy it from `gs://dataflow-genomics-giab-demo/` bucket with following commands: